You are here

 Hosted responsible whale watch training workshops for current and potential ecotourism operators

-Whale watching is an industry worth more than $2.1billion USD annually worldwide, and the more than 13 million passengers help to support many local economies.
+Whale watching is an industry worth more than $2.1billion USD annually worldwide, and the more than 13 million passengers help to support many local economies2.
 If done responsibly, whale watching can be a safe and economical way to view and study whales without disrupting them.
-If you are interested in arranging a whale watching trip in Saint Vincent and the Grenadines, please send an email to firstname.lastname@example.org.
+If you are interested in arranging a whale watching trip in Saint Vincent and the Grenadines, please send an email to email@example.com.
 More information will be available soon.

 Developed and implemented in-school educational programming for students

 We are working with locals on the ground to implement educational programs in schools throughout Saint Vincent and Bequia to empower youth to understand, preserve and benefit from the whales and marine wildlife in the waters off their island.
 Students learn about how whales are similar to humans, how researchers identify different species and different individuals within a population, and what to look for to find whales off their own coast.
-For more information on our education work, read our recent blog.
+For more information on our education work, read our blog.

 Encouraged tourist-based citizen science